To open articles, click title links

 Combining several types of sound generation in one instrument, Clavia's Nord Stage harks back to the multi-keyboards of the 1970s.
 Is it a funky revivalist, or should it be considered a thing of the past?

-Our new regular section for guitarists combines tips and techniques with a look at interesting new gear.
-This month, it's the VOX AC30 Custom Classic amp and the FLIPTONE V.25 Instrument Amp with Flat-panel Speaker — plus Big Bends Nut Sauce, tips on miking up your Line 6 POD, and more...
+We feature the Vox AC30 Custom Classic amp and Fliptone v.25 Instrument amp with Flat-panel Speaker — plus Big Bends Nut Sauce, tips on miking up your Line 6 POD, and more...

 Virtual Instruments [Mac/PC]